-This study reviewes the available energy storage technique which are applicable for electrical power systems.
-By careful studeying the objective, we found that it needs improvement and optimization of power electronics in the field of storage techniques and it is often used in the transformation of electricity into storable energy.
-Optimization of the techniques in terms of cost, efficiency, reliability, maintenance, social and environmental impacts, etc. will be promoted by the study of complete system.
-Storage is a key element for the growth of renewable energies.
-If the source of energy is connected to the distribution network, the storage will not be need.
+This study reviewes the accessible energy storage technique which are valid for electrical power systems.
+By careful studying the objective, we found that it needs enhancement and optimization of power electronics in the field of storage techniques and it is often used in the conversion of electricity into storable energy.
+Optimization of the methods in terms of efficiency, cost, reliability, maintenance, environmental and social impacts, etc. will be promoted by the study of complete system.
+Storage is a fundamental element for the development of renewable energies.
+If the source of energy is associated to the distribution network, the storage will not be a necessity.